GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/google-kubernetes-engine-ai/README.md

   FROM flagged_cycles
 ),

-distinct_events_ranked AS (
+-- 10. DEDUPLICATION: Ensures we only keep the latest instance of a reason within a cycle. distinct_events_ranked AS (
   SELECT
     e.cycle_count AS CycleCount, e.timestamp AS EventTime, e.reason AS Reason, e.action AS Action,
     e.type AS Type, e.maintenance_start_time AS MaintenanceStartTime, e.maintenance_end_time AS MaintenanceEndTime,
-    e.cluster AS Cluster, e.nodepool AS Nodepool, e.node AS Node, e.status AS Status, e.zone AS Zone,
+    e.cluster AS Cluster, e.nodepool AS Nodepool, e.node AS Node, e.status AS Status, e.status_rank, e.zone AS Zone,
     ROW_NUMBER() OVER (PARTITION BY e.node, e.cycle_count, e.reason ORDER BY e.timestamp DESC) AS row_num
   FROM events_with_counts e
 ),

+-- 11. CLEAN TABLE: Removes duplicates identified in the previous step.
 MaintenanceData_Distinct AS (
   SELECT * EXCEPT(row_num)
   FROM distinct_events_ranked
   WHERE row_num = 1
 )

--- 9. Final Aggregation & Inter-Cycle Calculation
+-- 12. FINAL AGGREGATION: Collapse all events for a cycle into a single summary row.
 SELECT
   * EXCEPT(prev_valid_end_time, is_valid_cycle),
   CASE